Lob2018/SudoFX2024/README.md

     - Application with Java Runtime Environment included (latest distribution with ARM64 architecture)

       [Download and install the latest MacOS version of the file SudokuFX-JVM-1.0.0.dmg, available in Assets.](https://github.com/Lob2018/SudoFX2024/releases/latest)

+## Security

+We take security very seriously.
+To report security vulnerabilities, please refer to our [security policy](SECURITY.md).

 ## Use